 Maidstone West sits almost centrally along the line and to the north the line is mainly urban and industrial in nature.
 To the south it is predominantly rural, closely following the course of the River Medway as far as Yalding.
+The line retains a heritage feel about it, with many of the original station buildings (now listed) remaining in situ, along with traditional signal boxes and manual crossing gates.
+Apart from Maidstone West, all intermediate stations are currently unstaffed.

 Off peak on weekdays and all day Saturdays, an hourly service operates from Maidstone West to Tonbridge and a half hourly service from Maidstone West to Strood.
 On Sunday an hourly service throughout applies.
 Click here for the current timetable.